danbaterisna/compprogutils/README.md

 Because I got too lazy to type.

 Install by pulling then running `pip install .`.
+This might go on PyPI once it gets polished enough.
 As of now, requires you have a `~/.cpu` folder with some needed files.
 I'll figure out a way to package this in.

 ##### Basic usage: